How to Professionally Ask For an Update at Work: Tips + Examples

 Step #9: End your message in a polite and thoughtful manner

-Whether you’re requesting an update from a teammate or asking a client to update you on the results they’ve achieved with your product, it’s always important to end your request on a polite note.
+Whether you’re requesting an update from a teammate or a client, always ensure to end your request on a polite note.

 Simple phrases such as: “Thank you for your time” or “Thanks for your help” are a great way to express gratitude and remain concise.